All parkers FAQ

 MIT assumes no responsibility for the safety of any vehicle or its contents while parked on Institute property.

-Every gated lot has a speakerphone attached to the gate.
-From 7:00 AM through the day and evening up until 2:30 AM, the black button connects to the Parking & Transportation Office.
-From 2:30 AM-7:00 AM, you’ll be connected with the MIT Police.
+Every gated lot has a speakerphone attached to the gate and a printed phone number you can call for assistance.
+The speakerphone’s black push button connects you to the Parking & Transportation Office or the MIT Police, depending on the time of day.
 In either case, you will connect with someone who can raise the gate (if warranted) from their remote location.

 View a list of parking areas on campus.

-- Note that MIT parking rates will apply.
+- An MIT parking account will be required, and MIT parking rates will apply.

 - If you have a long-term medical condition that is permanent or progressive, and you wish to park in accessible spaces, you will need to apply for a disability plate or placard from the Registry of Motor Vehicles.